 They can be one of the most cost-effective ways to promote a brand

-Social ambassadors are willing to promote your brand in return for a free product or an affiliate-style commission.
+Social media ambassadors are willing to promote your brand in return for a free product or a commission (similar to an affiliate marketing commission).
 Some are even willing to do so for free.
-This means utilizing ambassadors in your social media strategy is more cost-effective than using influencers or paid social media ads.
+This means utilizing ambassadors in your social media strategy is more cost-effective than using influencer marketing or paid social media ads.

 Tracking ROI is easy if you give ambassadors links